Joseph Seligman: J. & W. Seligman & Co. and railroads

 Seligman's firm made a number of investments in railroads.
 Among these were the Missouri Pacific, the Atlantic and Pacific Railroad (A&P), the South Pacific Coast Railroad, and the Missouri–Kansas–Texas Railroad.
 They also helped finance New York's first elevated railway.

 After the American Civil War, nothing generated as much financial excitement as rail transportation, and the Seligmans were, at that time, the country's leading financiers.
 Joseph started conservatively in this sector, selling railroad bonds, but this led them to owning and operating railroads in order to protect their investments.
 Joseph served as director of the A&P, the Missouri–Kansas–Texas, as well as the South Pacific railroads, and in 1872, claimed that they had made a fortune in the business of start-up railroads.
 However, he never felt comfortable here, and suspected that they were over-invested in the sector.
 After the Panic of 1873 he swore never to sell another railroad bond, but in 1874 was again selling A&P bonds, touted as the only snow-free route to the Pacific.
 In 1875, the A&P failed, and its franchise was taken over by the St. Louis–San Francisco Railway, which was forced to sell half its A&P interest to the Atchison, Topeka and Santa Fe Railway (AT&SF).
 Joseph unfortunately died, five years before being able to see the AT&SF reach Los Angeles.

 The Seligmans tended to generally lose money on their equity investment in railroad ventures.
 An example is the purchase of land in Arizona to be used for grazing cattle, which would then be transported to market on the A&P. The aridity of the desert made it unsuitable for the venture, but there remains a town by the name of Seligman, Arizona.

-United States economy

-President Ulysses S. Grant, who had befriended Jesse Seligman when he was a First Lieutenant near Watertown, New York, offered Joseph Seligman the post of United States Secretary of the Treasury, which he declined, possibly due to shyness.
+President Ulysses S. Grant, who befriended Jesse Seligman when he was a First Lieutenant near Watertown, New York, offered Joseph Seligman the post of United States Secretary of the Treasury, which he declined, possibly due to shyness.
 George Sewall Boutwell accepted the position and eventually clashed with the Seligmans.

 In 1877, President Rutherford Hayes asked Seligman, August Belmont, and a number of other New York bankers to come to Washington, D.C., to plan a refinancing of the war debt.
 Each banker submitted a plan, but Secretary of the Treasury Sherman accepted Seligman's plan as being the most practical.
 It involved retaining gold reserves totaling forty percent of circulating greenbacks through bond sales.